dlai0001/la-sails-meetup-game/README.md

 SailsJS Build A Game Series - Day1
 ----------------------------------

-__Goal:__ Create a virtual world with 10 monsters moving about.
+__Goal:__ Create a virtual world with N monsters moving about.
 When we open the page, we will see multiple monsters moving around the screen in sync with the server in near real time.

 1. Setup for today's lesson.